helen-tong/kickstarter/README.md

 - Staff Pick
 - State (successful or failed)

-From these features, I was able to perform featuring to extract the following features:
+From these features, I was able to perform feature engineering to extract the following features:
 - Launch month
 - Launch year
 - Category Type